 The key difference is that content marketing emphasizes “Useful Information” and “Helping Customers”.

-Content Marketing is the creation of useful content with an intent to help your customers make decision as a way to market.
+As a result, Content Marketing is the creation of useful content with an intent to help your customers make a decision as a way to market.

 Here are two great examples of content marketing: REI’s Expert Advice on REI.com, an outdoor retail outlet

-Another great example is the cookbook/cooking tutorials from Blue Apron, a company that delivers ingredients to your doorstep so that you can make delicious, home-cooked meals.
-If you don’t want to buy their meal plan, but are interested in trying their recipes, you can check out their online cookbook which provides step-by-step instructions.
+Also, another great example is the cookbook/cooking tutorials from Blue Apron, a company that delivers ingredients to your doorstep so that you can make delicious, home-cooked meals.
+If you don’t want to buy their meal plan but are interested in trying their recipes, you can check out their online cookbook which provides step-by-step instructions.